appium/appium-uiautomator2-driver/docs/android-mobile-gestures.md

  * _x_: The x-offset coordinate
  * _y_: The y-offset coordinate
  * _duration_: Click duration in milliseconds. `500` by default.
 The value must not be negative
+ * _locator_: The map containing [strategy and selector](../README.md#element-location) items to make it possible to click dynamic elements.

 #### Usage examples